 HTML: Semantics of “title” Element Content

-I already proposed that in October 2005, and I see the need for bringing it up again: It would be useful to allow other elements within the
+I already proposed this in October 2005 but see the need to bring it up again: It would be useful to allow other elements within the

 title of an HTML document.
 Why?
-You otherwise cannot denote abbreviations and stuff, the meaning gets lost.
+You otherwise cannot mark abbreviations and other flow content elements, which means their meaning gets lost.
 For example, you cannot write

 <title><abbr>HTML</abbr> document title</title>